karinfam/svg2png-wasm/README.md

    b) [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/)
 2. If you're still running into errors, make sure you have reloaded your terminal.
 3. If you're STILL running into errors, try [here](https://rustwasm.github.io/wasm-pack/book/quickstart.html)

+Common errors:

+- If you're getting "file not found error 2 (os 2)" during pnpm build:wasm, it's because you don't have Rust on your machine.
+Install using rustup.
+- If you're getting "wasm-pack is not installed" even though it's there in your node_modules, it's either because
+  - You're using a version where this is a known issue with wasm-pack (0.10.1, 0.10.3).
+  - or you're installing from pnpm cache.
+I don't know why this happens, but clearing my local pnpm store fixes this.
+The issue happens in CI/CD environments as well, so to trigger releases you'll see me force a lock file update.